Cisco-UKI-DevX/pyATS-Lab-Guide/README.md

 ### Building a custom testcase - "Ping Test"

 Now you hopefully understand how a test in pyATS works, we're going to start building a proper test on the network.
-For this example we're going to look at an example test built by the community which logs into each device in the testbed and runs a series of pings to test for connectivity from the device.
-You can find this test from within the tests/exercise4/custom_ping_test directory of this repo.
+For this example we're going to look at taking our very rudimentary test from exercise 3 bwhich logs into each device in the testbed and runs a checks how many routes are in the routing table.
+If it is in our case 5 the test will pass, if it is any different the test will fail.
+You can find the code for this test from within the tests/exercise4/custom_route_test directory of this repo.

 ```
-cd tests/exercise4/custom_ping_test
+cd tests/exercise4/custom_route_test
 ```

 You can run the test like in the last example with the `pyats run job` command.
 Only this time we need to pass in your testbed file with the argument `--testbedfile <path to file>`

 ```
-pyats run job custom_test_job.py --testbed-file ../../../testbed/sandbox-pyats.yaml
+pyats run job custom_route_test_job.py --testbed-file ../../../testbed/testbed.yaml
 ```

 Let the test run and examine the results, once you've seen how it runs examine the python files to look at whats actually going on when the file runs.
 Have a think how you could customise this script?

-### Bonus tests - "CRC error check"
+### Bonus tests - "CRC error check" / "Ping Test"

 One of the great things about pyATS is the fact its so widely used you can benefit from the fact other people develop with it!
-The ultimate repo for loads of existing pyATS test examples can be found [here](https://github.com/CiscoTestAutomation) as a bonus example I've included the CRC error checking test in this repo.
+The ultimate repo for loads of existing pyATS test examples can be found [here](https://github.com/CiscoTestAutomation) as a bonus example I've included the CRC error checking test and a Ping test checking test in this repo for you to experiment with.

 This really useful test can actually connect to all devices in a testbed, run some commands and return whether or not a devices interface has any CRC errors (you can set the threshold from the crcscript.py file).
 If there are CRC errors present the test will return a fail.

 This test can be found by navigating to the directory: